-During the first quarter of 2024, cash paid for property, plant, equipment, mineral properties, intangible and other assets was \$11.7 million.
+During the first quarter of 2024, three and six months ended June 30, 2024, cash paid for property, plant, equipment, mineral properties, intangible and other assets was \$11.7 million, \$11.3 million and \$23.0 million, respectively.

 We expect to make capital investments in 2024 of \$40 million to \$50 million.
 We anticipate spending approximately \$20 million to \$25 million on sustaining capital in 2024 with the remainder of our estimated spending on opportunity projects, which include the completion of phase two of our new HB injection pipeline project, a new extraction well at our HB mine, and a new primary pond at our Wendover facility.
 We may adjust our investment plans as our expectations for 2024 change.
 We anticipate our 2024 operating plans and capital programs will be funded out of operating cash flows and existing cash.
 We may also use our revolving credit facility, to the extent available, to fund capital investments.